webapicookbook/hyper/README.md

  - [x] : Initial CLI loop
  - [x] : support for piped scripts (in and out)
  - [x] : support for # - comment lines
+ - [x] : support for CLEAR - clears the console
  - [x] : support for ACTIVATE _{url}_ - make an http request (always synchronous)
  - [ ] : support for ACTIVATE _{string}_ - use href on in-doc element (id, name, rel)
  - [x] : support for WITH-HEADERS _{n:v,...}_ - request headers